San Quentin Six: Trial

 On August 12, 1976, after a 16-month trial and 24 days of deliberation, the Marin County jury of five men and seven women rendered their verdicts for six of the 46 felony counts.
 It required 45 minutes for Superior Court Judge Henry J. Broderick to read the verdicts.
 David Johnson was convicted of one count of felony assault on a guard; Hugo Pinell was convicted of two counts of felony assault on a guard; and Johnny Spain was convicted of two counts of first-degree murder and conspiracy to commit murder.
 The trial ended as the longest in California history, during which 23,000 pages of testimony were collected.
-In 1989, Spain's two murder convictions were reversed on appeal.
+In 1989, Spain's two murder convictions were reversed on appeal, as the decision to shackle him during the trial was held to have violated his rights and prejudiced the jury against him.

 Historian Eric Cummins notes how it was a sign of the times in the mid-1970s—in the wake of the Watergate scandal and FBI COINTELPRO revelations—that the defense attorneys were able to argue with some success that law enforcement agencies had implemented a plan to assassinate a black political prisoner (George Jackson) and, in the process, had brought false charges against six other inmates.
 While the argument was not fully vindicated by the jury's verdicts, the trial of the San Quentin Six contributed to public distrust toward the state attorney general's office, the LAPD, and corrections officials.
 In an oft-cited quotation, author James Baldwin said, "No black person will ever believe that George Jackson died the way they tell us he did."